tbrowder/Holidays-US-Federal/README.md

 **Holidays::US::Federal** is a module that provides information on official U.S. federal holidays as of 2023-03-08 according to data available online at [https://www.opm.gov/policy-data-oversight/pay-leave/federal-holidays/](https://www.opm.gov/policy-data-oversight/pay-leave/federal-holidays/).
 A description of the rules for traditional dates and when holidays are actually observed as paid holidays off for federal employees is also found in the PDF document in the `/docs` directory herein.

 The module provides one routine which provides a list of the holidays for a given year.
-The list consists of an entry for each holidays with pertinent data for each.
+The list consists of an entry for each holiday with pertinent data for each.

+    use Date::Event;
-    class FedHoliday is export {
+    class FedHoliday is Date::Event {};
-        has $.name;
-        has $.date;
-        has $.short-name;
-        has $.observed;
-    }

     sub fed-holidays(:$year!, :$debug --> List) is export {
-        my FedHoliday @h = !get-holidays $year;
+        my FedHoliday @h = get-holidays $year;
         @h
     }